tkideneb1999/GameAssetPipelineProgram/readme.md

 ## Functionality
 Set the current project in the File Menu to provide Access for the add-ons to it
 ### Registering Programs
-1. Add the exe of the program
+Start the Pipeline Tool at least once to initiate some settings.
-2. Start the program after registration at least once, to activate the add-on correctly
+After Add-on installation enabling the Add-on automatically registers it.
 ![grafik](https://user-images.githubusercontent.com/13368962/151027992-8ee00ab7-7987-40f2-aceb-d33df4258ca1.png)

 ### Pipeline Configurator